What is Revolving Credit Facility?

 - Commitment Fees

-For example, a strong investment grade borrower enters into a 5-year $100 million revolver may pay 30 basis points (0.3%) on the total $100 million facility size on day 1, which equates to 6 bps a year.
+For example, a strong investment grade borrower enters into a 5-year $100 million revolver and may pay 30 basis points (0.3%) on the total $100 million facility size on day 1, which equates to 6 bps a year.

 Revolving Credit Facility (RCL) Examples